mindovermiles262/jekyll-blog/_posts/2018-02-05-setting-up-webhooks.md

 tags: automation github jekyll
 ---

-Setting up Github Webhooks is a simple way to run many common tasks with setting up a website.
-In this example I will be showing you how to enable an automated script to deploy your Jekyll blog when a merge occurs on a specified branch.
+Setting up Webhooks with Github is a simple way to start many common tasks when deploying a website.
+In this tutorial I will be showing you how to create an automated script to deploy your Jekyll blog when a merge occurs on a specified branch.

 ### Overview

-In this tutorial, we will be using an existing Jekyll blog, automating the process of building the site when a new change is merged into the `deploy` branch on GitHub.
+In this tutorial, we will be using an existing Jekyll blog and automating the process of building the site when a new change is merged into the `deploy` branch on GitHub.
 To do this we will need the following:

 * An existing Jekyll Blog running on a server
 * Access to `sudo` user and the blog repository on Github